Turnout

 4. Personal Identification: Don’t forget to include copies of your Social Security card, birth certificate, and proof of U.S. citizenship or lawful residency.

-5. SSA Forms: Complete the necessary SSA forms, such as the Adult Disability Report (Form SSA-3368) and the Work History Report (Form SSA-821).
+5. Application Forms: Complete the necessary forms, such as the Disability Application and the Work History Report (Form SSA-821).

-By ensuring you have all these documents prepared, you can simplify the submission process for social security disability benefits for rheumatoid arthritis and significantly improve your chances of approval.
-Remember, the quality of your medical evidence plays a vital role in the success of your claim.
-Take the time to gather comprehensive and detailed records.
+By ensuring you have all these documents prepared, you can simplify the submission process for benefits and significantly improve your chances of approval.
+Remember, the documentation plays a vital role in the success of your claim.
+Take the time to gather everything.

 You are not alone in this journey.
-Turnout is here to assist you in navigating this complex process, utilizing trained nonlawyer advocates to help you with your SSD claims.
-Please note that Turnout is not a law firm and does not provide legal representation.
-It’s important to be aware that roughly 20-25% of initial disability benefit requests gain approval, which highlights the significance of comprehensive documentation.
+There are resources available, utilizing trained professionals to help you with your SSD claims.
+Please note that this organization is not a law firm and does not provide legal representation.
+It’s important to be aware that roughly 70% of initial claims are denied, which highlights the significance of comprehensive documentation.

 The center shows the main topic, and each branch represents a category of documents you need.
 Follow the branches to see specific items required for each category, making it easier to gather everything you need.